Here's how area members of Congress voted - NewsBreak

 House Vote 5:

 MEDICAL MARIJUANA RESEARCH: The House has passed the Medical Marijuana and Cannabidiol Research Expansion Act (H.R.
 8454), sponsored by Rep. Earl Blumenauer, D-Ore., to establish a new process at the Drug Enforcement Administration for overseeing research into medical marijuana and cannabidiol substances.
+Blumenauer said the process "would remove barriers for research into cannabis and facilitate access to an increased supply of cannabis for research purposes."
 The vote, on July 26, was 325 yeas to 95 nays.

 House Vote 6:

 BANK ACTIVITY REPORTS: The House has passed the Timely Delivery of Bank Secrecy Act Reports Act (H.R.
 7734), sponsored by Rep. Maxine Waters, D-Calif., to require the Treasury Department to deliver to Congressional staff, within 30 days, suspicious activity reports that relate to banks.
+Waters called the requirement a needed response to Treasury's recent refusal to allow staffers to copy the reports, which she said has left staff unable "to effectively capture and analyze needed information in such complex documents."
+An opponent, Rep. John Rose, R-Tenn., cited the hazard of the requirement increasing the number of people who can access hard copies of the reports, and therefore increasing leaks of a bank's sensitive information.
 The vote, on July 26, was 349 yeas to 70 nays.

 House Vote 7:

 AUTOWORKER PENSION BENEFITS: The House has passed the Susan Muffley Act (H.R.
 6929), sponsored by Rep. Daniel T. Kildee, D-Mich., to fully restore pension benefits for retired workers at the Delphi auto parts company who lost their benefits following the 2009 General Motors bankruptcy.
+Kildee said the roughly 20,000 retirees were wrongly treated in the aftermath of the bankruptcy, and the federal government, through Congress, had "the responsibility to fix the mess that itself created" when it slashed benefits in 2009.
+An opponent, Rep. Virginia Foxx, R-N.C., said Delphi's pension plans were already badly underfunded before the bankruptcy, and granting payments to the Delphi retirees could pressure Congress to act similarly to bail out other underfunded private pension plans.
 The vote, on July 27, was 254 yeas to 175 nays.

 NAYS: Jordan R-OH (4th)